-126. Several reports have been published on the pharmacological properties of ginger, with varying results.
-The potential effect of ginger extract and components thereof on the reduction of platelet aggregation and their potential antithrombotic activity has been noted as a concern in both literature and by health professionals.
+127. Several reports have been published on the pharmacological properties of ginger, with varying results.
+The potential effect of ginger extract and components thereof on the reduction of platelet aggregation and their potential antithrombotic activity has been noted as a concern both in the literature and by health professionals.

-127. Ginger was reported to have antiplatelet activity (Srivastava, 1986,1989; Young et al., 2006), with some studies reporting effects in animals at doses of 500 mg/kg bw (Thomson et al., 2002).
-Ginger was found to inhibit platelet thromboxane and prostaglandin endoperoxcides (PGF2α, PGE2 and PGD2) in human platelets, in a dose-dependent manner (Srivas, 1984).
+128. Ginger was reported to have antiplatelet activity (Srivastava, 1986,1989; Young et al., 2006), with some studies reporting effects in animals at doses of 500 mg/kg bw (Thomson et al., 2002).
+Ginger was found to inhibit the formation of thromboxane and prostaglandin endoperoxides (PGF2 α , PGE2 and PGD2) in human platelets in vitro, in a dose-dependent manner (Srivas, 1984).

-128. With regards to the relevance of such effects in pregnancy, literature reports note that pregnancy is associated with an increased incidence of thrombotic events; mainly related to a pro-thrombotic state, physiologically useful to reduce bleeding at delivery.
+129. With regards to the relevance of such effects in pregnancy, literature reports note that pregnancy is associated with an increased incidence of thrombotic events; mainly related to a pro-thrombotic state, physiologically useful to reduce bleeding at delivery.
 These changes are more pronounced in the third trimester (Patti et al., 2014).
 It has also been hypothesised that antiplatelet agents might prevent or delay the development of pre-eclampsia (Duley et al., 2019).
-The implications and clinical significance of the anti-platelet activity of ginger exposure during different stages of pregnancy remain undetermined.
+The implications and clinical significance of the anti-platelet activity of ginger during different stages of pregnancy remain undetermined.

-129. This further highlighted the need to differentiate exposure from the normal diet to that from supplements.
-Members noted that associations with haemorrhagic effects were reported following supplemental exposure to ginger, (Kruth et al., 2003; Rubin et al., 2019; Al Askar et al., 2020) though these were inconclusive.
+130. This further highlighted the need to differentiate exposure from the normal diet to that from supplements.
+Members noted that associations with haemorrhagic effects had been reported mainly as the result of a herb-drug interaction following supplemental exposure to ginger, (Kruth et al., 2003; Rubin et al., 2019; AlAskar et al., 2020). though these were inconclusive.